 6) Instead of thinking, DO something.
 When we stop working we start THINKING about working, and the fatigue of mental resistance to our tasks is exhausting.
 We use up precious mental energy dreading or procrastinating, when the original task could have been done with far less mental effort if we had just DONE it.

 7) Recognize when your account balance is running low.
 When you feel like you’re on your last nerve, you probably are.
 Time to take a break to recharge.
 Whether it’s going outside, exercising, watching a movie, or going window shopping, a change of pace can help restore your balance.
 Switch to an activity that is the opposite of what you’ve been doing, if possible.
 For example, if you’ve been sitting at your desk for hours, get up and go outside.
 If you’ve been on the phone all day, go for a walk alone.

 Be kind to yourself and acknowledge your limited capacity for emotional energy.
 It’s not an endless supply and that’s okay–you’re human!
 Awareness is the first step in energy conservation.
 You’ll probably find that your energy has been leaking in surprising ways.
 Take charge and spend your emotional energy where YOU choose.
 Like a bank account, protect it from being drained by unauthorized access!

-What ways have you found to protect YOUR emotional energy?
+Have you found some ways to protect and recharge YOUR emotional energy?
+Please share!

 Tips From a Mom of 12